andymarch/okta-fingerprint-cookie/readme.md

 You are now ready to test.

-* Open your browser to the SPA (localhost link)[http://localhost:8080].
+* Open your browser to the SPA [localhost link](http://localhost:8080).
 * Select Profile (pkce), you will be redirect to Okta to login
 * When you are redirected back you will have a cookie of "__Secure-fingerprint" with the cleartext value set by the serverside
-* Copying the access token to your JWT parser of choice such as (token.dev)[https://token.dev/] you should see the claim of fingerprint.
+* Copying the access token to your JWT parser of choice such as [token.dev](https://token.dev/) you should see the claim of fingerprint.

 The the value in the token is the SHA256 hash of the cleartext in the cookie.